JadenGeller/JGPixelData/README.md

 ===========

 For convenience, JGPixelData provides a `width` and `height` method that returns the pixel width and pixel height, respectively, or the pixel data.

+Additionally, there is a UIImage category provided with the instance method `pixelData` that returns a JGPixelData object associated to the given image and a class method `imageWithPixelData:` that constructs a new UIImage from the contents of the JGPixelData.
+Note that these methods are just for convenices; JGPixelData has the equivalent methods `pixelDataWithImage:` and `image`.
+Use either set of methods based on your preference to have JGPixelData as the reciever or UIImage as the reciever.